 Another form of yoga is the Kriya yoga.
 Though relatively a newer concept, it is said that Kriya yoga has been mentioned in Gita.
 However, it was Lahiri Mahasaya who taught the technique of Kriya Yoga

-Other types of Yoga
+Other Types of Yoga

 Apart from all these, there are numerous other types of Yoga too, some of which are combination or modifications of the mentioned forms.
-These include Iyengar Yoga, Anusar Yoga, Jivamukti Yoga, Corepower Yoga, Kripalu Yoga, Forrest Yoga, Integral Yoga, Moksha Yoga, Restorative Yoga, Sivananda Yoga, Yin Yoga, Chair Yoga, Acroyoga, Aerial Yoga and Stand up Paddle Yoga.
+These include Iyengar Yoga, Anusar Yoga, Jivamukti Yoga, Core Power Yoga, Kripalu Yoga, Forrest Yoga, Integral Yoga, Moksha Yoga, Restorative Yoga, Sivananda Yoga, Yin Yoga, Chair Yoga, Acroyoga, Aerial Yoga and Stand up Paddle Yoga.

 The different Types of Yoga, thus, render numerous benefits to the body and mind of the practitioner.
 However, practicing yoga should follow the speculation of the right one according to one's need.